 StudioPRO Single 225 Watt Beginner Photography Photo Kit– Ditto from the above lighting kit description.
 This is the same kit, but with just one light.
 One light works perfectly in many situations and may be all you need.
 Or if you want to try out the lights, this is a good one to try.
 Many food bloggers use the Lowell EGO Lights, so it may be a good option as well, but I have not used it, and it comes with a higher price tag.
 I found this blog post about artificial lighting very helpful.

-10 Surpisingly Easy Food Photography Tips For Great Results – Be sure to check out this informative post by moi for some great food photography tips as well as must read books and resources.
+10 Surprisingly Easy Food Photography Tips For Great Results – Be sure to check out this informative post by moi for some great food photography tips as well as must-read books and resources.

 Lighting for Food Photography –